Manager's Message

 Michelle Waterman, Park Manager

-Standing at the southern tip of Amelia Island State Park, sand in your toes, salt breeze in your hair, you can really appreciate the treasure that is protected public lands.
+Standing at the southern tip of Amelia Island State Park, sand in your toes, salt breeze in your hair, you can really appreciate the treasure that is protected public land.
 Look north along the coastline of Amelia Island and you will see towering condos, resorts and beachfront houses abutting the dunes.
-Look south toward the Talbot Islands and you will see nothing but green forests and marsh, blue skies, water and white sand beaches.
+Look south toward the Talbot Islands, and you will see nothing but green forests and marsh, blue skies, water and white sand beaches.
 It's a natural horizon preserved for all to enjoy.
-Enjoy a walk along the beach or a fishing trip with friends and family at the park.
+Summertime is the perfect season to enjoy a day at the beach with friends and family at the park.

-We hope that you and your family take advantage of the restorative nature that our park offers along the shoreline.
-Whether you are beachcombing, fishing, bicycling or just taking it all in, we are happy to see you here.
+We hope that you and your family can take advantage of the restorative nature that our park offers along the shoreline.
+Whether it’s beachcombing, fishing, surfing or just breathing, we are happy to see you here.